 However, the majority of weather-related deaths were due to traffic accidents on mirror-smooth or snow-covered roads.
 Other broadcasters also reported double-digit death tolls.

 The US weather service called on travelers to exercise extreme caution on the Christmas weekend and warned of so-called whiteout conditions, i.e. severely restricted visibility and orientation due to the snow.
 Traveling under these conditions is “extremely dangerous and at times impossible,” it said.
-There was also a warning about the low temperatures.
-It was said that even a few minutes in the cold could lead to frostbite.
+There was also a warning regarding the low temperatures.
+It was said that even a few minutes in the cold might lead to frostbite.

 In Erie County, south of the Great Lakes in upstate New York, emergency services were at times overwhelmed.
 Marc Poloncarz, who is responsible for the district, called on Twitter to only call the emergency number in the “most critical, life-threatening cases” in order to keep the lines free.
 He urged residents to stay in their homes despite power and heating outages.